HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

   image="cpu-time-by-category.png",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSNXusoFJKi8Z1i_yuG_5umUCJOZwBMaZaECq4T8lU5zIQuLR7UHfZOJmXsXzPWQTJFnFa3dcOEPJgy/pubchart?oid=225817673&format=interactive",
-  caption="Pages with advertising third parties are more likely to have a high CPU load time.", description="Distribution of CPU load time by presence of third party categories.
-Most categories follow the same pattern, with advertising the outlier showing higher CPU load time, especially at lower percentiles.", width=600, height=371
+  caption="Pages with advertising third parties are more likely to have a high CPU load time.", description="Distribution of CPU load time by presence of third-party categories.
+Most categories follow the same pattern, with advertising the outlier showing higher CPU load time, especially at lower percentiles.", width=600, height=371, sheets_gid="727028027", sql_file="distribution_of_size_and_time_by_third_parties.sql" )
-  )
 }}

 This chart shows the probability density function of total page CPU time by the third-party categories present on each page.
 The median page is at 50 on the percentile axis.
 The data shows that all third-party categories follow a similar pattern, with the median page between 400 - 1,000ms CPU time.
 The outlier here is advertising (in black): if a page has advertising tags it is much more likely to have high CPU usage during page load.
 The median page with advertising tags has a CPU load time of 1,500ms, compared to 500ms for pages without advertising.
 The high CPU load time at the lower percentiles indicates that even the fastest sites are impacted significantly by the presence of third-parties categorized as advertising.

 ## Other

+{# TODO Authors - again an intro sentenc or two to avoid empty heading #}

 ### Timing-Allow-Origin prevalence

 The Resource Timing API allows website owners to measure the performance of individual resources via JavaScript.
 This data is, by default, extremely limited for cross-origin resources like third-party content.
 There are legitimate reasons for not providing this timing information such as responses that vary by authentication state: e.g. a website owner may be able to determine if a visitor is logged into a Facebook by measuring the response size of a widget request.
 For most third-party content, though, setting the timing-allow-origin header is an act of transparency to allow the hosting website to track performance and size of their third-party content.